wrench-project/wrench/doc/getting_started.md

 ## Building Your CMakeLists.txt File ##                {#getting-started-prep-cmakelists}

-Find below an example of a `CMakeLists.txt` file that can be used as a starting template for building the CMake file for your application.
+Below is an example of a `CMakeLists.txt` file that can be used as a starting template for developing a WRENCH application compiled using cmake:

 ~~~~~~~~~~~~~{.cmake}
 cmake_minimum_required(VERSION 3.2)